aleshaleksey/fansys23/base-rules.md

 For each component (eg Armour), the Sup and Nat aspect stack.
 However for each aspect only the highest bonus applies.
 Eg: If a character wears a full plate on top of padded armour, only the bonus for the full plate applies.
 Also your character's gonna be really hot and sweaty.

+### Initiative

+FanSys, like most TTRPG systems, is turn based, which means that all characters act one at a time.
+The order in which they act, in sensitive situations, such as combat, is determined by an "initiative roll".
+This is a *roll* with an "Initiative Bonus", which represents how quick a character is to act and react.
+The "Initiative Bonus" is determined as follows:

+**Initiative Bonus** = [DEX/2] + [INT/2]  (all fractions are rounded up as usual)

 ### Skills and Proficiencies

 A character has skills and proficiencies.
 They generally represent the mundane ability to carry out learned activities and use tools: